pthurmond/talks/README.md

 # Talks
 Talks that I present publicly.
+Talks and their related resources will be in folders named after the talk.
+Please see those folders for slides and other assets.

+### Talk List
+- Basic Setup of Drupal 8 on Azure
+- Builds and Deploys with Jenkins and Acquia

 ### Video Links